strayedelectron/ASWX1-FW-MOD/README.md

 ### Reset to factory defaults
 I recommend to reset the newly flashed firmware to its defaults and overwrite any older settings.
+***Don't forget to read your settings by `M503` and copy/save them somewhere.***
-The gcode command is `M502` to reset the firmware to the hardcoded defaults,
+The gcode command to reset the firmware to the hardcoded defaults is `M502`,
 followed by `M500` to save these default setting to EEPROM.
+After that you can restore your settings from your M503-Backup e.g. `M92 X80.12 Y80.12 Z399.78 E420.00`
+Save again by `M500` and finally reload all stored data from Eeprom by `M501`

-You can execute the gcode commands using a terminal program (Arduino has one included) or using the Terminal Tab in octoprint.
+You can execute the gcode commands using a terminal program like Arduino-IDE, [Pronterface](https://www.pronterface.com/)) or using the Terminal Tab in Octoprint.
-If you have no serial monitor for running the command you could temporary modify mks_config.txt with a text editor, to include the M502/M500 commands in Line 191 to look like this:
-#SaveToEEPROM >moreitem_button4_cmd:M42 P4 S0;M42 P5 S255;M42 P6 S0;M502;M500;G4 S1;M42 P4 S255;M42 P5 S0;M42 P6 S0;

-Now, if you press SaveToEEPROM you will reset to factory defaults and save the settings.
-Everything will get overwritten, so if you already have done PID Tuning you will need to redo this.
-Do not forget to remove the M502 command after you executed it once, otherwise you will always reset your settings back to defaults and loose PIDs and Z-Offsets.

 <br><br><hr>